 The Health Research Program offers a pathway into undergraduate research for students with interests in health and the biomedical sciences.
 By facilitating connections between UConn Health researchers and UConn undergraduates, this program will involve more students in the cutting-edge research at the Farmington campus.
 The Health Research Program includes a combination of academic year and summer research opportunities, offering undergraduates and their faculty mentors a structure for sustained engagement in research projects, maximizing student learning and preparation for graduate study and/or careers in the health professions.

 Please note that we reserve the right not to post a submitted research opportunity should we receive more faculty requests than we can accommodate or should the opportunity described not conform to the parameters of the program.
+Priority will be given to faculty new to HRP and we will consider representation across departments in our selection process.
 In either case, the decision not to post the opportunity will be communicated to faculty by OUR staff.

-Extended – Thursday, December 17, 2020: Deadline for faculty to submit a Summer 2021 Research Opportunity Description Form.
+Wednesday, December 15, 2021: Deadline for faculty to submit a Summer 2022 Research Opportunity Description Form.

-December 21, 2020-January 8, 2021: Opportunity descriptions and applications are developed by OUR staff for posting.
+December 20, 2021-January 7, 2022: Opportunity descriptions and applications are developed by OUR staff for posting.

-January 11-February 1, 2021: Research opportunity descriptions and applications are available to students.
+January 10-January 31, 2022: Research opportunity descriptions and applications are available to students.

 Summer Research Placement